 The flat felled seam is a flat, comfortable seam suitable for medium-weight fabrics and garments requiring maximum durability.
 This seam makes sportswear and casual wear look very professional and if you have an active little toddler running around, it is hardwearing and perfect for overalls and rompers.
 They are comfortable because the bulk of the seam is on the outside.

 A flat felled seam is a simple seam designed to encase raw edges to prevent them from fraying as well as providing an attractive and extremely durable seam.

 You can see from this photo below that the inside of the item has a clean finish with no raw edges or finishing visible.
 This makes it a great seam for people and especially kids who are irritated by serged seams.

 These seams are a seam and seam finish all in one!
 If you don't have a serger then this can be a great alternative to create simple flat open seams.

 When to Use a Flat Felled Seam

 The flat felled seam is ideal for denim and cotton fabrics but may be too bulky for heavier material.
-It is more difficult around curves and is best used on straight seams for beginners.
+If you look at your denim jeans, shirts, or jackets, you will see lots of felled seams.
+Flat felled seams are also a great choice for linen since the raw edges are encased preventing them from fraying.
+It is more difficult to sew around curves and is best used on straight seams if you are a beginner.

-Here is a video I made to show you how easy it is to sew a flat felled seam.
+Here is a video I made to show you how easy it is to sew this seam.
 Subscribe to my YouTube channel for weekly sewing videos.

 Relax and press play below >>